 Mattress Toppers and Sheets:

 What you put on your bed can change how your mattress feels.
 Sheets that are too tight can make your bed feel firmer than how it was designed to feel.
 Quilted or padded mattress protectors can also change how your mattress feels.
 Our sheets and protectors contour around the natural curves of your body so your mattress will feel the way it was designed to feel.

 Heated mattress pads, if used on high, can damage any foam mattress over a long period of time because foam acts as an insulator.
 Therefore, use caution if using heated products with your mattress.

 A word about Bed Bases and Frames:

 There are a variety of bed bases available to place under your mattress from bed frames, steel or metal bases, adjustable bases, and box springs.
 The latter is often what people go to because of what they are used to.
 Box springs are fine to use, but beware that if you still use box springs, or even a bed frame with slats, and these wear just like mattresses do.
 Consider changing out your base/box spring at the same time of a new mattress purchase to get the most out of your purchase.
 It is a small investment for the life of the mattress.
 Be sure to ask us about all of the options.
 See The Wellsville Journal here for more details: How to Find the The Right Frame for My New Mattress

 Moving your Bed/Mattress:

 If moving your mattress, be careful with both mattress and base to avoid damage.
-Rips and tears can occur as can damage to power cords/plug-ins if you are using an adjustable base.
+Rips and tears can occur as can damage to power cords and plug-ins if you are using an adjustable base.
 Keep in mind that damage you do yourself to your bed will not fall under warranty.
-This is why we encourage professional delivery and set-up of the mattress and any frames/bases after purchase.
+This is why we encourage professional delivery and set-up of the mattress and any frames or bases after purchase.